ChetasShree/Hack_Girl_Summer_3/README.md

 1. We have a scan code through which people can register , buy , sell and it has a website as well as a moblie application

 ## What we learned 🧠
-1. Learnt winx
+1. Learnt Velo
 2. We made a chatbot
 3. We added subscriptions , online order feature

 ## What's next ⏭
- 1. For future additions we aim to add more features like workshops , monthy weekly subscriptions which will help in increase the sales and make profits in long run.
+ For future additions we aim to add more features like workshops , monthy weekly subscriptions which will help in increase the sales and make profits in long run.
  Even planing to expand to all kinda of home cooks not just home bakers.

 ## Collaborators 🤖